arminc/arminc.github.io/_posts/2008-11-18-repair-items-in-dev-under-redhat.md

   </tr>
 </table>

 For creating pty, ptmx and tty you need MAKEDEV that can be found in /sbin.
-If it&#8217;s not there try to copy it from another machine like I did, and placing it in /sbin.
+If it's not there try to copy it from another machine like I did, and placing it in /sbin.

 Create pty,tty,ptmx